Olavman/Roguelike/README.md

 ## Overview

 **Roguelike** is a procedurally generated, ASCII-based game that is currently under development.
-The game is inspired by classic roguelikes, featuring a simple yet effective line-of-sight system and basic inventory management.
+The game is inspired by classic roguelikes, featuring procedurally generated dungeons, basic movement actions, line-of-sight system and basic inventory management.
 The project showcases my ability to work with procedural generation, user interface design in a command-line environment, and basic game mechanics.

 ## Features